kris3713/UltimateBTTrackersList/README.md

 ## Schedule

-The workflow to update the list runs at end of every week at 1:00 PM (13:00) UTC.
+The workflow to update the list runs every Wednesday at 1:00 PM (13:00) UTC.

 ## URLs currently being scraped